wonders/s3-version-restore/README.md

 ## Overview

-A Python script for bulk restoration of deleted files from S3-compatible buckets that have versioning enabled.
-It uses server-side copy operations to avoid the need for downloading and reuploading files.
+A Python script for restoring files from S3-compatible buckets that have versioning enabled, either by removing delete markers or by reverting to previous versions.
+It uses server-side operations to avoid downloading and reuploading files.
 This tool only works with buckets that have:

 - Versioning enabled
 - Previous versions still intact
+- Either:
   - Files in a deleted state with previous versions available
+  - Files with multiple versions where previous versions need to be restored

 ## Primary Use Case

-This tool was developed in response to a need identified by Tom Lawrence ([Lawrence Systems](https://lawrencesystems.com)) to address scenarios where files become "hidden" (deleted) but their versions are still intact, which could prevent them from being restored easily in some applications.
+This tool was developed in response to a need identified by Tom Lawrence ([Lawrence Systems](https://lawrencesystems.com)) to address scenarios where files become inaccessible but their versions are still intact.
+This can happen in two ways:

+1. Files are marked as deleted but versions remain
+2. Files are overwritten (accidentally or maliciously) but previous versions remain

-A specific use case is recovering from TrueNAS cloud sync scenarios where credentials with limited permissions may have deleted the most recent versions of files (whether through user error, malicious action, or otherwise), but didn't have permission to purge all versions.
+A specific use case is recovering from TrueNAS cloud sync scenarios where credentials with limited permissions may have deleted or modified the most recent versions of files (whether through user error, malicious action, or otherwise), but didn't have permission to purge all versions.

-This tool can restore the newest available version of each file, making them accessible again for TrueNAS cloud sync to restore to the NAS.
+This tool can either restore deleted files by removing delete markers or revert files to their previous versions, making them accessible again for TrueNAS cloud sync to restore to the NAS.
 It works with AWS S3, Backblaze B2, Storj, and likely other S3-compatible services.

 ## Features

+- Two distinct restoration modes:
-- Restores deleted files in S3-compatible buckets using server-side operations
+  - Remove delete markers to restore deleted files
+  - Revert to previous versions by removing current versions
 - Works with multiple S3-compatible services (AWS S3, B2, Storj, etc.)
 - Supports restoring entire buckets or specific paths
 - Dry-run mode to preview what would be restored
 - Detailed file information including sizes and timestamps
-- Only attempts to restore currently deleted files
+- Path-specific restoration support

 ## Prerequisites